 Let us sec what the teachings of Bahá’u’lláh tell us about the true meaning of Trinity: The Bather, the Son, and the Holy Ghost.

-Chapter Eight The secret of the Trinity
+Eight The secret of the Trinity

 The question of the Trinity has long troubled the Christian world.
 The disputes and bloodshed which characterized the early centuries during which Christianity was being formulated into an official, orthodox creed, have now been replaced by intellectual warfare.
 This question has still not been resolved to the common satisfaction of all Christians.